top of page

 Kipchoge Long Run

-Sunday long runs can be tedious, repetitive and boring, yet they are the most important run of your week during your base phase and are vital for you to keep up throughout the year.
-The benefits of long runs include:
+Sunday long runs can be tedious, repetitive, and boring, yet they are the most important run of your week during your base phase and are vital for you to keep up throughout the year.
+Long runs become even more important during your aerobic base and you can build your aerobic base better by incorporating some long run workouts.

 • Increased Vo2 max